pranavtushar/PranavTushar/README.md

 ### Hello Everyone, I'm T Pranav, currently a pre-final year student at Thapar University.
-I am passionate about SpeechAI  and have experience in creating deep learning models to solve real-world problems.
-Here you will find a multitude of projects, ranging from the implementation of boosting models to implementing deep learning architectures from scratch as well as by transfer learning.👋
+I am passionate about SpeechAI  and have experience in creating deep learning models to solve real-world problems. 👋

 - 😄 He/Him